 1. Train Your Employees in Restaurant Safety Procedures

-In order to maintain a safe working environment, it is important that each of your staff members follows safety procedures.
+To maintain a safe working environment, staff members must follow safety procedures.
 Your kitchen is only as safe as your employee who has received the least amount of training.
 For this reason, investing time in training your employees is one of the most effective ways to make your restaurant safe.

 Try to customize their training to processes used in your unique kitchen, and consider encouraging your employees to acquire ServSafe certification from the National Restaurant Association.
 This restaurant safety training program teaches your employees basic food safety and sanitation practices, including handling allergens and preventing cross-contamination.

 A key part of training your employees is showing them how to use your kitchen equipment properly.
 Refer to the following checklist to ensure that misused or faulty equipment doesn’t cause an emergency in your kitchen.

 - Use equipment properly.
 All pieces of equipment should be used according to the manufacturer’s instructions.

 - Avoid electrical hazards.
 Keep electrical appliances away from wet areas, and check their cords for damage regularly.
 If there are cracks, frays, or other signs of damage, stop using the appliance immediately until you can replace its cord.

 - Prevent appliance failure.
 Have your appliances regularly inspected by a professional.
 Do not attempt to repair broken appliances by yourself.